 Annual depreciation is the depreciation amount allocated each year.
-Useful lives of the various parts of the highways network are assessed using industry standards where applicable as follows depreciable amounts over their useful lives.
+Useful lives of the various parts of the highways network are assessed using industry standards where applicable as follows.

+c) Depreciation of Highways infrastructure assets

+Depreciation is provided on the parts of the highways network infrastructure assets that are subject to deterioration or depletion and by the systematic allocation of their depreciable amounts over their useful lives.
 Depreciation is charged on a straight-line basis.

-Depreciation of Highways infrastructure assets

-Depreciation is provided on the parts of the highways network infrastructure assets that are subject to deterioration or depletion and by the systematic allocation of their